Atlantic57195/Atlantic57195/README.md

 ## Hi there 👋
-🔭 I’m currently working on electronic stuffs.
+🔭 I love working on electronics and programming.

 📫 How to reach me: biyo669berk@gmail.com